 - Request is for \$68,609, a 1.5% increase over current amount of \$67,596. - Serves residents of northern Champaign County with multiple support needs. - Outcomes are applicable and appropriate.
-Evaluation processes can be clarified and fewer outcomes assessed. - CCMHB request is 26% of total program revenue. - Required prior to contract: n/a (budget revisions if a lower award.) - Special Provisions (to address during the contract year): retain SP for participation in Point in Time survey and with outcomes evaluation project; participate in Rantoul providers meeting; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, unless additional CCMHB funding becomes available, and offer two-year term. \$67,596
+Evaluation processes can be clarified and fewer outcomes assessed. - CCMHB request is 26% of total program revenue. - Required prior to contract: n/a - Special Provisions (to address during the contract year): retain SP for participation in Point in Time survey and with outcomes evaluation project; participate in Rantoul providers meeting; update eligibility questionnaire. - STAFF RECOMMENDATION is to fund at PY21 level, offer a two-year term, and increase (both years) to full request if other CCMHB revenue becomes available.